borglab/gtsam/GTSAM-Concepts.md

 A Lie group is both a manifold *and* a group.
 Hence, a LIE_GROUP type should implements both MANIFOLD and GROUP concepts.
 However, we now also need to be able to evaluate the derivatives of compose and inverse.
-Hence, we have the following extra valid static functions defined in the struct `gtsam::manifold::traits<T>`:
+Hence, we have the following extra valid static functions defined in the struct `gtsam::traits<T>`:

 * `r = traits<T>::Compose(p,q,Hq,Hp)`
 * `q = traits<T>::Inverse(p,Hp)`